Nevada County steps up to support our most vulnerable neighbors and small businesses during the COVID-19 pandemic.

 Funding priorities for the Nonprofit Grants Program include:

-- Provision of direct services such as food, shelter, rental assistance, childcare, and other critical needs to vulnerable populations and to those recently unemployed.
+- Provision of direct services such as food, shelter, rental assistance, childcare, and other critical needs to vulnerable populations and to those recently unemployed due to COVID-19.

 - Support for these organizations to address staffing, volunteer, fiscal and other resource deficiencies that have resulted from shelter-in-place and distancing requirements.
 Examples might include one-time gaps in fundraising income or costs to expand staffing to meet increased demand.

-- Investments in these safety-net organizations that promote the resiliency and capacity of these organizations to meet the long-term needs of the community.
+- Investments in these safety-net organizations that promote the resiliency and capacity of these organizations to meet the long-term needs of the community due to COVID-19.
 Examples may include one-time costs for infrastructure needs including technology, vehicles, or items that improve the efficiency or reach of the program.

 - Demonstration of creative, collaborative or innovative approaches to addressing the current situation.
-Examples may include unusual partnerships such as a hunger relief organization and local restaurant working together to provide meals, or a new model of service delivery that utilizes technology in a creative way.
+Examples may include unusual partnerships such as a hunger relief organization and local restaurant working together to provide meals, or a new model of service delivery that utilizes technology in a creative way to engage children safely so that parents can continue to work.

-Applicants may apply to either the Nonprofit “safety-net” fund or the Small Business fund but not both.
-If you have any questions about which grant to apply for, please contact us at email@example.com
+- Applicants may apply to either the nonprofit safety-net fund or the Small Business fund but not both in any one cycle.

 The Nevada County Relief Fund does not discriminate in its practices in any way, including discrimination based on race, religion, gender, national origin, age, disability, veteran status, marital status, sexual orientation, or any other characteristic protected by law.